copernicus-mogley/zkav.club/opportunities/README.md

 * Keep public indexes readable and browseable (the workshops page, archive lists, and collections people browse), in collaboration with the Archivist.

-Success = the right person clicks, understands, and shares it without needing a guide.
+Success = someone finds it years later, understands what it is, and can build from it.

 **You’re a fit if you**